mtanabe-sj/Maximilians-Hex-Tab/README.md

 ### At a Glance

 * Hex view generator
-  * Small screen format
-  * Large screen format
+  * Dump formats (8, 16, and 32 bytes per row)
   * Keyword search
-  * ASCII to hex digits
+  * ASCII column to hex column association
 * Meta objects
   * Regions and annotations as tags
   * Image annotation